Fractal

 Not 100% hypothetical coverage, 100% historical coverage.
 Complicate “edge” scenarios or complex processes are all accounted for.
 There is ZERO QA time spent on the creation of test data.

-Further, the comparison of expected results to actual results also takes place in a Systems Oriented Programming comparison solution allowing for rapid validation.
+Further, the comparison of expected results to actual results also takes place in a Fractal Computing comparison solution allowing for rapid validation.

-Since Systems Oriented Programming applications are more efficient than traditional applications, the hardware requirements are minimal.
+Since Fractal Computing applications are more efficient than traditional applications, the hardware requirements are minimal.
 This makes it economical to run multiple systems in parallel without breaking the program budget.
 It also makes it possible to do extensive retrospective testing – for example, running three years of transactions through each of the parallel systems on a regular basis to find anomalies.

 It also opens the possibilities up for fraud detection and hypothetical scenario modeling.